ProtoxiDe22/DevSoccer/AI/README.md

 	```

 ### Other info
-This manual is still in development, please refer to the main [README](../README.md) file to get al necessary informations.
+This manual is still in development, please refer to the main [README](../README.md#instructions) file to get all necessary informations.

 [Here](./template.js) you can find a template file.